-The fact is, a court trial is the most expensive route available in a contested matter.
+The fact is, a court trial is the most expensive route you can take in a contested matter.
 Many clients opt to try mediation before going to trial.
 There are times when a trial is appropriate.
 But if a settlement can be reached in mediation or any time prior to a court trial, this will save money for all parties involved.

-If you have any questions about maximizing your legal retainer, feel free to contact our office.
+If you have any questions about maximizing your legal retainer, feel free to contact our law firm.